spiffe/spiffe/best-current-practices/Selecting_an_SVID_format.md

 * Workloads need to safeguard against impersonation more strongly than with simple token expiry,
 * Callers must provide per-request proof of identity

-It should be noted that while WIT-SVID is an additive improvement to the token-based authentication semantics of JWT-SVID, support for proof-of-possession verificaton and handling of WIT-specific claims and concepts (such as the Workload Proof Token) needs to be implemented in both server and client applications.
+It should be noted that while WIT-SVID is an additive improvement to the token-based authentication semantics of JWT-SVID, support for proof-of-possession verification and handling of WIT-specific claims and concepts (such as the Workload Proof Token) needs to be implemented in both server and client applications.

 ### 4.4 Heuristics

-* When TLS is available across all workloads, favour X.509-SVIDs.
+* Where TLS is available across all workloads, favor X.509-SVIDs.
-* When TLS is not available across all workloads, favour token-based SVID formats.
+* Where TLS is not available across all workloads, favor token-based SVID formats.
-  * When client library support is available, favour WIT-SVID
+  * Where client library support is available, favor WIT-SVID.
   * Else, use JWT-SVID.

 ## 5. Security Considerations